mariadb-operator/mariadb-operator/README.md

 Refer to the [helm documentation](./docs/HELM.md) for further detail.

+## Upgrading from older releases
+When upgrading from an older version of the operator, it’s important to understand how both operator and operand resources are affected.
+Ensure you read both the [updates section of the helm docs](https://github.com/mariadb-operator/mariadb-operator/blob/main/docs/HELM.md#updates), and the [release notes](https://github.com/mariadb-operator/mariadb-operator/releases) for any additional version-specific steps that may be required.

 ## Openshift installation

 The Openshift installation is managed separately in the [mariadb-operator-helm](https://github.com/mariadb-operator/mariadb-operator-helm) repository, which contains a [helm based operator](https://sdk.operatorframework.io/docs/building-operators/helm/) that allows you to install `mariadb-operator` via [OLM](https://olm.operatorframework.io/docs/).